antonmatsiuk/mysql-prom-exporter/README.md

 --------------
 Available variables with default values (see defaults/main.yml):

-Variable defines whether to install golang runtime or not, set to false if already nstalled:
+Variable defines whether to install golang runtime or not, set to false if already installed:

     golang_install: true